 Brexit and domain names: Leave.EU's EU move

-Since the UK left the EU on 31 December 2020, UK-based businesses and citizens are no longer eligible to own or renew .eu domain name registrations, as UK Trademark Attorney Laura Morrish explains.
+Since the UK left the EU on 31 December 2020, UK-based businesses and citizens are no longer eligible to own or renew .eu domain name registrations.

 Businesses that operate their websites under .eu domain names have been looking for ways to meet the new eligibility criteria following Britain's exit from the EU, and many have found creative solutions, including the transfer of the ownership of their domain names to businesses or individuals that are based in the EU.
 This includes the pro-Brexit pressure group Leave.EU, whose website has been suspended in a row over its attempt to switch the address linked to its domain name registration to an Irish address in the town of Waterford, to avoid losing its .eu domain name.
 The EURid agency which oversees the .eu suffix has said the site is under investigation following a dispute over the move.